emacsmirror/faustine/README.md

 # Emacs Faust IDE

-A Faust code editor for emacs
+A Faust code editor for Emacs

 [FAUST](http://faust.grame.fr) (Functional Audio Stream) is a functional programming language specifically designed for real-time signal processing and synthesis.
 FAUST targets high-performance signal processing applications and audio plug-ins for a variety of platforms and standards.

-## Features
+## What does it do?
 - Faust code syntax hightlighting plus indentation
 - Build/compile with resizable output window
 - Graphic diagrams generation and vizualisation in the browser